-If you just unwrapped a new Apple Watch this morning, there are a variety of tips and tricks that can help you get the most out of your new wearable.
+If you just unwrapped a new Apple Watch this holiday season, there are a variety of tips and tricks that can help you get the most out of your new wearable.
 Read on for some guidance on our favorite Apple Watch features for health, activity, customization, and more.

 Setting up your Apple Watch activity rings